ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 Etc etc. This gives you a satisfaction.
 You know everything is undercontrol and moving.

-## Capturing Long Term Goals and Knowledge
+## Knowledge Base Columns for Long Term Reference

 There are some fundamental knowledge about any domain that are long term and that you would like to he reminded of.